EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/11_dimentionnement.md

 ---

-# Dimensionnement recommandé
+# Recommended Sizing

-* Elastic conseille de respecter les règles suivantes pour dimensionner son cluster
+* Elastic advises following these rules to size your cluster
-    * Un shard doit contenir entre 10GB et 50GB
+    * A shard should contain between 10GB and 50GB
-    * Un noeud pouvant être `master` doit avoir 1GB heap par 3000 index
+    * A node that can be `master` should have 1GB heap per 3000 indices
-    * Un noeud data doit avoir 1KB heap par champ et par index
+    * A data node should have 1KB heap per field and per index

 ---
 layout: cover
 ---
-# Partie Pratique
+# Practical Part

+The translation is complete!
+Let me know if there's anything else you need.